gravitational/teleport/docs/4.2/aws_terraform_guide.md

 !!! note "How to set"
     `export TF_VAR_license_path="/home/user/teleport-license.pem"`

-The full local path to your Teleport license file, which customers can download from [the Gravitational dashboard](https://dashboard.gravitational.com/)
+The full local path to your Teleport license file, which customers can download from [the Gravitational dashboard](https://dashboard.gravitational.com/) This license will be copied into AWS SSM and automatically added to Teleport auth nodes in order to enable Teleport Enterprise/Pro functionality.

-This license will be copied into AWS SSM and automatically added to Teleport auth nodes in order to enable Teleport Enterprise/Pro functionality.
+OSS users can provide any valid file here - it isn't used by the auth server in a Teleport OSS install.

 ### route53_zone